boostorg/hof/doc/src/index.md

 Noexcept support
 ----------------

 On older compilers such as gcc 4.6 and gcc 4.7, `noexcept` is not used due to many bugs in the implementation.
+Also, most compilers don't support deducing `noexcept` with member function pointers.
+Only newer versions of gcc(4.9 and later) support this.